Eat Yourself To Good Health

 - Olive oil consumption can lower the risk of diabetes

-Diabetes has become a large health issue in 2015.
+Diabetes has become a massive health issue in almost every country in the world.
 But olive oil’s abundance of antioxidants help reduce oxidative stress effects that diabetics suffer due to high levels of blood sugar.
 It therefore reduces the risk of diabetes complications, as well as nerve damage caused by diabetes (diabetic neuropathy) and retinal neuropathy.
 And Oleocanthal, a type of natural phenolic compound found in extra-virgin olive oil, acts as anti-inflammatory agent.
 Inflammation is another precursor to many diseases, including chronic inflammation caused by diabetes.